 If you’re still not sure if you have Economy 7 then call your energy supplier and check.

 And you should plan to use your washing machine and dishwasher at night in order to take advantage of the reduced rates.
-You probably want to put timers on your machines, otherwise you might be up at all hours to switch them on!

-It also makes sense to charge your phone, tablet and other portable devices overnight, ready for use the next day.
+It also makes sense to charge your phone, tablet and other portable devices overnight, ready for the next day.

 Economy 7 can work really well for shift-workers or people who work nights.